 Planning your event

-There are lots of ways for you to celebrate Biomedical Science Day and to help us promote biomedical science
+There are lots of ways for you to celebrate Biomedical Science Day and help to promote biomedical science

 Harvey's Gang - Taking young patients on a tour of the lab

 Harvey's Gang is a children's charity that is having an amazing effect on young patients and laboratory staff.
 It was set up after Harvey, a young patient at Worthing Hospital had asked to find out what was happening to his blood samples.
 Chief Biomedical Scientist Malcolm Robinson organised for Harvey to undertake a tour of his laboratory and was amazed at the reaction from Harvey.

 There are currently Harvey's Gang tours taking place in nearly 100 hospital laboratories across the UK.

 Harvey's Gang information packs, goody bags and IBMS sponsored lab coats are free to apply for.

 If you would like to join Harvey's Gang, or for more information, please complete the online form

 Inviting a local school or college to visit the hospital is a great way to highlight your role to students.
 If you are unable to host it at work, you could arrange to visit a local school to give a presentation or, to really wow students, put on a scientific activity or experiment.